Morwenn/cpp-sort/docs/Writing-a-sorter.md

 **Rule 2.3:** the *iterator category* of a *sorter* shall correspond to the least specific iterator category that the sorter can handle.

+**Rule 2.4:** the *iterator category* of a *sorter* shall be `std::forward_iterator_tag` or a child thereof.

 ## Comparison sorters

 Most sorting algorithms are [comparison sorts][comparison-sort].
 It means that, to sort the elements of a collection, they repeatedly use a comparison function that returns whether two elements are already in order.
-The standard library's [`std::sort`][std-sort] implicitly uses an ADL-found `operator<` to compare two elements, but it also provides an overload which takes a user-provided comparison function to compare two elements. **cpp-sort** loosely follows this design (it defaults to `std::less<>` instead of `operator<`) and allows its sorters to take an additional parameter for user-provided comparison functions.
+The standard library's [`std::sort`][std-sort] implicitly uses an ADL-found `operator<` to compare two elements, but it also provides an overload which takes a user-provided comparison function to compare two elements. **cpp-sort** loosely follows this design (it defaults to [`std::less<>`][std-less-void] instead of `operator<`) and allows its sorters to take an additional parameter for user-provided comparison functions.
 Let's write a *sorter implementation* to wrap the three-parameter overload of `std::sort`:

 ```cpp
 struct std_sorter_impl